top of page

 What I Learned

-• Trust comes from clarity and from making information easy to find
+• Trust comes from clear navigation and easy-to-find information

-• Small details can make the shop feel more intentional
+• Small details can make a shop feel more intentional and personal

-• Simple design choices can reduce friction.
-Features like breadcrumbs, category buttons, and accordion sections helped make the experience easier without overwhelming the user and the page
+• Features like breadcrumbs, category buttons, and accordion sections can reduce friction without overwhelming the page

-Since I plan to build the website soon, I know some visual details like colors, layout, and content may change, but my main focus will be testing and improving the navigation foundation I have set up and based on how real customers interact with it.
+Since I plan to build the website, some visual details may change, but my main focus will be testing and improving the navigation based on how real customers interact with it.

 bottom of page